-You will have to visit the IRS website between 7 am to 10 pm from Monday to Friday.
-You will use your Taxpayer Identification Number (SSN) along with other information regarding your LLC.
+You must visit the IRS website between 7 am and 10 pm from Monday to Friday.
+You will use your Taxpayer Identification Number (SSN) and other information regarding your LLC.
 Once you’ve submitted the form, you’ll receive an EIN immediately.
-The entire session lasts for 15 minutes, and you can obtain only one EIN only once per day.

 Tax Liability For Your Colorado LLC

-How your LLC is taxed changes depending on the nature of its business and how you choose to present your LLC to the state.
+The way your LLC is taxed depends on the nature of its business and how you choose to treat your LLC for taxation purposes.
 Your LLC can be taxed as a: